BarIfrah-prep/python-1-rock-paper-scissors-Dima6Nine/README.md

 Here is the first assignment of the course.

 # (Rock, Paper, Scissors Game)
-The code is a simple dictionary where every element has its own dictionary value/ with different result for each element.
+The code is a simple dictionary where every element has its own dictionary value\
+with different result for each element.
-After the user choices his option (1,2,3) the code converts the nested dictionary to list and gets/ The first element according to the instructions. if the user didn't pick the right option/ There is a While loop which check for str and int in range until the user makes the right choice./ After that the random randrange function is picking for the pc the figure number the same way/ as the users one and saves it inside. and at last we take the users input and the pc value/ to get the corresponding result for the users choice from the dict value.
+After the user choices his option (1,2,3) the code converts the nested dictionary to list and gets\
+The first element according to the instructions. if the user didn't pick the right option\
+There is a While loop which check for str and int in range until the user makes the right choice.\
+After that the random randrange function is picking for the pc the figure number the same way\
+as the users one and saves it inside. and at last we take the users input and the pc value\
+to get the corresponding result for the users choice from the dict value.

 ## Submitter: